mjperezma/mjperezma/README.md

 I am looking for job where I can learn even more!🔭

-soon For example, learning Angular or Vue.
+I'm always learning, now I'm practicing Angular or Vue 🔭.

 You can visit my Linkedin, https://www.linkedin.com/in/mariajoseperezmaeso/ , to know more about me 😄